Email Etiquette: 7 Things You Must Do Next Time You Send an Email

 You are here with a sales offer, so your tone of voice needs to be professional.
 It’s not a conversation with a friend or a child, so watch your mouth and think of words you use.

 Keep the tone formal, and be careful of jokes or smileys.
-Humor can get lost in translation without the right facial expressions, and something funny when spoken may sound different when written.
+Humor can get lost in accurate translation without the right facial expressions, and something funny when spoken may sound different when written.
 And though emojis are okay to use in emails sometimes, they still can influence your business reputation negatively.

 To avoid misunderstandings, don’t use words with a negative context (such as “wrong” or “failure,” for example).
 Stay polite, remember “thank you” and “please,” and be careful with exclamation points: it’s okay to use one to convey the excitement, but that is it.
 Otherwise, your sales email will sound too emotional or immature.
 More than that, clients may think you’re yelling at them.